mheinri/OpenSourceRIS/README.md

   Fig. 6: Phase response and phase difference
 </p>

+## Power Supply
+Power is supplied either via USB or via an external voltage source, e.g. a power supply unit, a battery or a rechargeable accumulator.
+The external voltage can be supplied via a coaxial power connector (2.5 x 5.5 mm), where the positive potential is applied to the inner pin of the connector.
+The recommended voltage range is between 9 V and 24 V DC.

+The external voltage can be measured and read out, see documentation of the corresponding command below.
+This can be used, for example, to monitor the charge level of a battery.

 ## Control Interfaces
 A controller board is attached to the back side of the RIS.
 With this, the RIS can be connected to a PC and controlled via a USB connection.
 Alternatively, it can be operated wirelessly with a battery and controlled via Bluetooth Low Energy (BLE).
 Fig. 7 shows the block diagram of the control unit.